a1g0rithm/thermostat/README.md

 ##Credits
+Thanks to [Timo Furrer ] (https://github.com/timofurrer) who is the developer of this forked git

 Thanks to [Jeff - The Nooganeer](http://www.nooganeer.com/his/category/projects/homeautomation/raspberry-pi-thermostat/), who's blog posts got me started in the right direction for the hardware needed for this project.